Pitfalls to avoid for foreigners when buying a property in France2143

 Knowing the pitfalls to avoid is essential before starting to look for and buying a property in France.
 Many foreign buyers before you have fallen into pitfalls that have slowed down the realisation of their project.
 Do not make the same mistakes!
-Fortunately, if you plan to successfully complete your project without any assistance, this chapter dedicated to the pitfalls to be avoided by foreigners will help.
+Fortunately, if you plan to successfully complete your project without any assistance, this article dedicated to the pitfalls to be avoided by foreigners will help.
 It will warn you of these pitfalls and keep you right.

 Pitfalls to avoid when searching for a property

 Not studying the feasibility of your projectProbably one of the pitfalls that will hold up the progress of your project most!
 Your project needs to be validated by a French property finder.
 He alone will be able to tell you if the features of your property, its location and your budget match.
 Without this validation, you will waste hours looking for a property that may ultimately not exist.
 You must ensure that the properties matching your project are actually available on the French real estate market.
 By being aware of this pitfall and studying the feasibility of your project from the start, you will ensure that what you have in mind is realistic.
 That way, you will have a very good chance of success.
-Refer to the chapter related to the definition of your project and get your search off the right foot.
+Refer to the article related to the definition of your project and get your search off the right foot.

 Not exploring all the possible search channelsMost foreigners wishing to buy a property in France start their search on real estate online portals.
 Nothing against real estate portals online.
 On the contrary, they are a useful way for people not wishing to ask for support to find a property.
 They, however, have a big disadvantage that we have already covered in our chapter on the problems faced by foreign buyers.